Rational Structures on Automorphic Representations: Introduction

 By Langlands' philosophy and generalized Taniyama-Shimura type modularity conjectures, we expect a close relationship between motives over number fields and certain automorphic representations.
-To each motive $M$ we may, assuming Grothendieck's Standard Conjectures, attach a field of coeffients $E$ in a natural way, which is a number field.
-This field plays a fundamental role in arithmetic questions: The coefficients of the $L$-function attached to $M$ all lie in $E$, and a famous conjecture of Deligne \cite{deligne1979} predicts that for a motive $M$ with field of coefficients $E/\QQ$, the a priori complex special values of its $L$-function, appropriately normalized, also lie in $E$.
+To each motive $M$ one may, assuming Grothendieck's Standard Conjectures, attach a field of coeffients $E$ in a natural way, which is a number field.
+This field plays a fundamental role in arithmetic questions: The coefficients of the $L$-function attached to $M$ all lie in $E$.
+A famous conjecture of Deligne \cite{deligne1979} predicts that the special values of this $L$-function --- a priori complex numbers --- also lie in $E$.

-Now if we believe that we may attach to $M$ an automorphic representation $\Pi_M$ of $\GL(n)$, it is not obvious how the inherently transcendental object $\Pi_M$ reflects these rationality properties.
-In \cite{clozel1990} Clozel went a long way to single out the class of (regular) algebraic automorphic representations of $\GL(n)$ as the candidates which should correspond to absolutely irreducible motives of rank $n$ (cf.\ loc.\ cit.\ Conjecture 4.16).
-Clozel went on to show that the finite part of a regular algebraic representation $\Pi$ of $\GL(n)$ over a number field $F$ is defined over a number field $\QQ(\Pi)$ (cf.\ loc.\ cit.\ Th\'eor\`eme 3.13), which in particular implies that the coefficients of the standard $L$-function of $\Pi$ all lie in $\QQ(\Pi)$.
-Well known results on special values of automorphic $L$-functions show the validity of the automorphic analog of Deligne's Conjecture with $\QQ(\Pi)$ replacing $E$ in those cases.
+If we believe that we may attach to $M$ an automorphic representation $\Pi_M$ of $\GL(n)$, it is not obvious how the inherently transcendental object $\Pi_M$ reflects these rationality properties.
+In \cite{clozel1990}, Clozel went a long way to single out the class of (regular) algebraic automorphic representations of $\GL(n)$ which should correspond to absolutely irreducible motives of rank $n$ (cf.\ loc.\ cit.\ Conjecture 4.16).
+Clozel went on to show that the finite part of a regular algebraic representation $\Pi$ of $\GL(n)$ is defined over a number field $\QQ(\Pi)$ (cf.\ loc.\ cit.\ Th\'eor\`eme 3.13).
+This implies that the coefficients of the standard $L$-function of $\Pi$ all lie in $\QQ(\Pi)$.
+In these cases, Well known results on special values of automorphic $L$-functions show the validity of the automorphic analog of Deligne's Conjecture with $\QQ(\Pi)$ replacing $E$.

 An essential feature of Clozel's rational structure is that it is optimal: It exists over the field of rationality of the finite part of $\Pi$ (cf.\ Proposition 3.1 of loc.\ cit.).
 In his treatment Clozel circumvents the problem of rationality of the archimedean part of $\Pi$ by studying an ad hoc action of the Galois group on the infinity type.
-This is legitimate as a well known result of Matsushima relates the occurence of an automorphic representation in Betti cohomology to its type at infinity, and Clozel's rational structure originates in the cohomology of arithmetic groups.
+This is legitimate since a well known result of Matsushima relates the occurence of an automorphic representation in Betti cohomology to its type at infinity, and Clozel's rational structure originates in the cohomology of arithmetic groups.